ktorio/ktor-documentation/topics/default_headers.md

         header(HttpHeaders.Server, "Custom")
     }
 ```
 Note that the `Date` header is cached due to performance reasons and cannot be overridden by using `DefaultHeaders`.
-If you need to override it, do not install the `DefaultHeaders` feature and use [route interception](intercepting_routes.md) instead.
+If you need to override it, do not install the `DefaultHeaders` plugin and use [route interception](intercepting_routes.md) instead.